 |Daily Demand||Product A||Product B||Product C|

 SECOND CHALLENGE — The railway system is a viable alternative to using trucks.
 Do some experimentation to find the best way to build a rail-based supply chain.
-In your experimentation do things to explore answers to questions such as:

 - Can you service all stores out of a single DC or do you need another DC, and if so then where should it be?